-The XRT83SH38 is a fully integrated 8-channel shorthaul line interface unit (LIU) that operates from a single 3.3V power supply.
+The XRT83VSH38 is a fully integrated 8-channel short-haul line interface unit (LIU) that operates from a 1.8V and a 3.3V power supply.
 Using internal termination, the LIU provides one bill of materials to operate in T1, E1, or J1 mode with minimum external components.
-The LIU features are programmed through a standard microprocessor interface, serial interface controlled through Hardware mode.
+The LIU features are programmed through a standard parallel or serial microprocessor interface.
 EXAR's LIU has patented high impedance circuits that allow the transmitter outputs and receiver inputs to be high impedance when experiencing a power failure or when the LIU is powered off.
 Key design features within the LIU optimize 1:1 or 1+1 redundancy and non-intrusive monitoring applications to ensure reliability without using relays.